BeetrootOrg/dotnet-0123/README.md

 This is a simple task management system that allows you to create tasks, assign them to users, and track their statuses.

+## User Stories

+- As a user, I want to be able to create a task;
+- As a user, I want to be able to assign a task to some user;
+- As a user, I want to be able to update the status of a task;
+- As a user, I want to be able to cancel a task;
+- As a user, I want to be able to retrieve a task by its ID.

 ## Task Statuses

 Tasks can be in one of the following statuses: